RiSearcher/GeometRi.CSharp/README.md

 # GeometRi
-## Simple and lightweight computational geometry library for .Net
+### Simple and lightweight computational geometry library for .Net

-GeomtRi is a simple and lightweight 3D geometry library for .Net.
-Its main purpose is manipulations with basic geometrical primitives, such as point, line, plane, segment in 3D space: translation and rotation operations, distance calculation, intersections, orthogonal projections of one object into another, etc. The objects can be defined in global or in one of the local coordinate systems and converted form one coordinate
+Main purpose of the GeometRi library is manipulations with basic geometrical primitives, such as point, line, plane, sphere, triangle in 3D space: translation and rotation operations, distance calculation, intersections, orthogonal projections of one object into another, etc. The objects can be defined in global or in one of the local coordinate systems and converted form one coordinate